Wednesday, August 2, 2017

-The third annual Lifecycle Conference is designed to provide education and awareness for the community on issues regarding offenders in an effort to:
+The fourth annual Lifecycle Conference is designed to provide education and awareness for the community on issues regarding offenders in an effort to:

 - Stimulate discussion of ideas that would challenge the community reception of the ex-offender.

 - Share ideas regarding the need to have multiple county, community, and jail programs working in unison.

 - Exchange information and ideas specific to the inmate incarceration and how to best use that time.

 - Increase awareness of the value and benefits of offender workforce development in conjunction with the re-entry process.